albertobagnacani/Deblur/README.md

 - "seed": int.
 Seed
 - "mc_period": int.
 ModelCheckpoint saving period (frequency in epochs of the the model/weights saving).
 If set to 1, the model/weights are saved at each epoch

+# Weights
+The model (weights) can be found in the `res/models/cifar/model-100.h5` or `res/models/reds/model-100.h5`, for the CIFAR-10 and REDS datasets, respectively.